Acoa

 fieldstone smokehouse and a twentieth-century workshop, with the latter on the site of a nineteenth-century detached kitchen.
 The mill pond is southwest of the house and has an early-1900s masonry-and-concrete dam.
-There are stone foundation ruins of an mill there.
+There are stone foundation ruins of a mill there.

 It may be located on what is now Boyd Wood Road.

 It was the childhood home of Clelia Peronneau Mathewes McGowan, who was the first woman to hold public office in South Carolina.

 Its historic documentation states it is located on Mathis (Mathewes) Rd. east of the old Tallulah Falls Highway, near Hollywood.